1Naifoo/Requirment-Engineering/README.md

-# Requirment-Engineering
+# Software Requirements Specification for Game Chronicles
-Game Chronicles is an innovative cross-platform game tracking application designed to empower gamers in managing their game libraries, tracking progress, and analyzing playtime trends
+Game Chronicles is an innovative cross-platform game tracking application designed to empower gamers in managing their game libraries, tracking progress, and analyzing playtime trends.
+By integrating with platforms like Xbox Live, PlayStation Network, and Steam, it provides seamless synchronization and insights into gaming habits.
+Key features include progress tracking, in-game achievements, playtime analytics, and data visualization, all available through user-friendly web and mobile interfaces.

+Built with scalability, security, and user engagement in mind, Game Chronicles serves casual and professional gamers, reviewers, and content creators.
+The project showcases expertise in software requirements engineering, API integration, and user-centric design.